BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: BBOPlace-Bench

 \subsection{BBO User-Friendly Interfaces}

-Our proposed BBOPlace-Bench has easy-to-use interfaces, making it very easy to set up the execution of both built-in algorithms and user-customized algorithms.
+Our proposed BBOPlace-Bench has easy-to-use interfaces, making it straightforward to set up both built-in algorithms and user-defined algorithms.
 A simple example of running CMA-ES under the MGO formulation on the chip case adaptec1 is shown in Code Example~1.
 It runs the optimization process by setting parameters in lines~5--13 (e.g., \texttt{benchmark} = \texttt{adaptec1}, \texttt{placer} = \texttt{mgo}), initializing an evaluator (in lines~15--20) and optimizer (in lines~22--28), and then iteratively generating and evaluating solutions in lines~30--35.
-We also provide a visualization interface that conveniently displays the placement of modules, allowing for an intuitive assessment of the results, as shown in Figure~\ref{fig:vis-superblue7}. \begin{python}[caption=Run CMA-ES~\cite{cmaes} under the problem formulation of mask-guided optimization on the chip case adaptec1.] import argparse import numpy as np from src.evaluator import Evaluator
+We also provide a visualization interface that conveniently displays the placement of modules, allowing for an intuitive assessment of the results, as shown in Section~\ref{sec:exp-vis}.
+For reproducibility, we recommend the provided Docker image as the primary setup path for DREAMPlace-related dependencies. \begin{python}[caption=Run CMA-ES~\cite{cmaes} under the mask-guided optimization formulation on the chip case adaptec1.] import argparse import numpy as np import cma from src.evaluator import Evaluator

 # Set parameters parser = argparse.ArgumentParser() parser.add_argument("--benchmark", type=str, default="adaptec1") parser.add_argument("--eval_gp_hpwl", action="store_true", default=False) parser.add_argument("--placer", type=str, choices=["sp", "mgo", "hpo"], default="mgo") parser.add_argument("--sigma", type=float, default=0.5) parser.add_argument("--pop_size", type=int, default=20) parser.add_argument("--seed", type=int, default=42) args = parser.parse_args()